emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 .. note::

-    1. When using the allocation point protocol it is up to you to ensure that the requested size is aligned, because :c:func:`mps_reserve` is on the MPS's :term:`critical path`, and so it is highly optimized: in nearly all cases it is just an increment to a pointer.
+    1. When using the :ref:`topic-allocation-point-protocol` it is up to you to ensure that the requested size is aligned, because :c:func:`mps_reserve` is on the MPS's :term:`critical path`, and so it is highly optimized: in nearly all cases it is just an increment to a pointer.